arcturial/jenkins-dash/README.md

 ![Example Dashboard](https://raw.githubusercontent.com/arcturial/jenkins-dash/master/example.jpg "Example Dashboard")

-This example was generated off the publis [NodeJS Jenkins server](http://jenkins.nodejs.org)
+This example was generated off the public [NodeJS Jenkins server](http://jenkins.nodejs.org).

+It keeps a "top 8" view of all Jobs in the queue and changes their priority based on their status and current progress.

 ## Usage